 Section 5.02.
 Election, Term of Office, and Qualification.
-The Vice-President shall be chosen biennially and the Secretary-Treasurer triennially by written ballot of the Members.
+The Vice-President shall be chosen biennially and the Secretary-Treasurer-Elect triennially by written ballot of the Members.
 Each officer shall hold office (unless the officer resigns, is removed, or dies) until the conclusion of their designated terms or until a successor is chosen and qualified.
 The Vice-President shall automatically be designated the President-elect and, upon the expiration of a two-year term as Vice-President, shall assume the office of President.
 The term of the President shall be two years.
+The Secretary-Treasurer-Elect shall become Secretary-Treasurer for three years upon the expiration of a one-year term during which the Secretary-Treasurer-Elect learns the organization's financial conditions and policies.
+The Secretary-Treasurer-Elect becomes a (voting) member of the board upon assuming the office of Secretary-Treasurer.